firecrow/malachite/README.md

 # Malachite

-Malachite is a home-screen launcher for android featuring minimal icons.
-It is the super-seeding project for [Windmill](https://github.com/firecrow/windmill) which was a more fully featured combination of productivity features.
+Malachite is a home-screen launcher for android featuring minimal icons and a clean undistracting view.

 ![Screenshot](/docs/screenshot.jpg)